Skip to content

 Early Years

-- 1971: The club played its first match against Sutton Coldfield.
-Registered for competition in the Birmingham League, initially competing in divisions two and four.
+• 1971: The club plays its first match against Sutton Coldfield, and registers for competition in the Birmingham League, initially competing in Division Two and Division Four.

-- 1972: The club organized lectures for beginners to capitalize on the increased interest in chess following the world championship match between Boris Spassky and Bobby Fischer.
+• 1972: The club organises lectures for beginners to capitalize on the increased interest in chess following the world championship match between Boris Spassky and Bobby Fischer.

-- 1974: Lichfield Chess Club won its first county championship (Hickman Trophy).
+• 1974: Lichfield Chess Club wins its first county championship (The Hickman Trophy).

 Recent Developments

-- 2022-2023: The club saw a significant increase in membership, reaching a record high of 73 members, the highest in its 55-year history.
-This surge is attributed to a global chess boom, partly influenced by the popularity of online chess during the pandemic.
+• 2021-2026: The club sees a significant increase in membership, reaching a record high of 73 members, the highest in its history.